Enhanced inference for distributions and quantiles of individual treatment effects in various experiments: Simulation studies

-We focus on the $50\%, 60\%, \ldots, 90\%$ quantiles of individual treatment effects.
+To further evaluate the performance of the three methods, we next focus on the magnitude of the lower confidence bounds for $50\%, 60\%, \ldots, 90\%$ quantiles of individual treatment effects.
 For each of the quantiles and under each data generating model determined by $\rho^2$, we calculate the median of the $90\%$ lower confidence limits derived from each method over 500 simulations.
 Intuitively, the larger the median value of the lower confidence limits, the more powerful a method is.

 We summarize the simulation results in Figure \ref{fig: FP_method_comparison} and observe three consistent trends.
 First, \textsf{M1} and \textsf{M2} appear to be superior to \textsf{M0} in general; the gain is more pronounced for smaller quantiles of individual effects.
 Second, \textsf{M1} outperforms \textsf{M2} when both potential outcomes have similar variances, e.g., $\rho^2 = 0.5$, and when inferring smaller quantiles of individual effects.
 However, \textsf{M2} can outperform \textsf{M1} when the two potential outcomes have rather different variances, especially for inferring larger quantiles of individual effects.
 We briefly defer the explanation of this phenomenon.
 Third, comparing the simultaneous and individual lower confidence limits, \textsf{M2} suffers only a small amount from correction due to simultaneous inference.